JuliaEnergy/PowerDynamics.jl/docs/ARCHITECTURE.md

 - faults
 - PowerGridSolutions

-The relationships between the components is illustrated in the figure below:
+The data flow between some of the components is illustrated in the figure below:

 <img src="figures/PowerDynamics_Architecturemd.svg">